ankihg/data-structures-and-algorithms/make-change/README.md

 # make change
+two implementations of the common [change-making algorithm](https://en.wikipedia.org/wiki/Change-making_problem).

+given an amount, make change with as few coins possible.

-some implementations of the common [change-making algorithm](https://en.wikipedia.org/wiki/Change-making_problem). i first solve the problem with a primitive non-greedy approach then incorporate memoization to reduce runtime.
+i first solve the problem with a primitive non-greedy approach then incorporate memoization to reduce runtime.

-given an amount, make change with as few coins possible

 ## setup
 let's define our coins.